117 High Street,

 No one has favorited this theater yet

 Located in the south Staffordshire village of Kinver, to the south-west of Stourbridge.
 The Kinema Theatre was opened on 9th May 1921 with “Queen of the Sea”.
 Designed by Dudley based architectural firm Webb & Gray, it had seating provided all on a single floor.
+It was a reverse cinema, with the projection box behind the façade.

 The Kinema Theatre was closed as a silent cinema in 1930, unable to upgrade with sound equipment.
 It lay empty and unused until September 1939, when at the outbreak of World War II, it was converted into a fire station, with the front of the building removed and replaced by large doors to accommodate the fire engines.
 After the end of hostilities in 1945, the building became unused.